stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

 ---

-### Troubleshooting
+### Troubleshooting the Google Apps Script

-It has some error detection in case you hit "Exception: Unexpected error while getting the method or property openById on object DocumentApp."
+The example Google Apps Script in this guide has some error detection for common errors such as *Unexpected error while getting the method or property openById on object DocumentApp.* This means script execution will continue if you encounter certain common errors.

-Here are examples of how you can use the data from the script.
+When running the Google Apps Script, a common error is *TypeError: Cannot read properties of undefined*.
+This error means that the incorrect function to run is selected.
+Use the...

-Tell them to click the right space or whatever to run the script in.
-What if Google App script doesn't appear as an option?
+What if Google Apps script doesn't appear as an option?
 How do they install?

 ---